-Further controls that may apply SECTION C PART 22.1 - Equitable access
+Further controls that may apply

+SECTION C PART 22.1 - Equitable access

+Objectives Controls

-- 1 To ensure the building entry and address is a clear and identifiable element in the street and is safely accessible to all. - 2 To ensure the building entry contributes positively to the streetscape and building facade design. - 3 To provide direct legible, safe and pleasant entry to internal circulation spaces. - 4 To provide adequate common circulation spaces to allow for the easy removal of furniture and to satisfy access and egress. - 5 To ensure mail boxes are appropriately located. - 6 To soften the impact of hard landscaping within the site.
+To ensure the building entry and address is a clear and identifiable element in the street and is safely accessible to all.
+To ensure the building entry contributes positively to the streetscape and building facade design.
+To provide direct legible, safe and pleasant entry to internal circulation spaces.
+To provide adequate common circulation spaces to allow for the easy removal of furniture and to satisfy access and egress.
+The residential flat buildin appropriate architectural e Buildings are to address the with the following: main building entrance from the street; or, where site configuration the path to the building street, and the building architectural elements Entry foyers are to be not ramped access required is building or landscape.
+Me accepted.
+Buildings are to have a clear external circulation pathway ing entry is to be clearly expressed using elements.
+The street by providing visible entry points es that are level and directly accessible on is conducive to having a side entry, g entrance is readily visible from the g entrance is signalled with appropriate s. more than 1m above ground level.
+Any s to be integrated into the design of the echanical chairlifts and the like will not be early visible building entry for each vertical rway-finding signs integrated into the ray system.

-See the differ to

-Figure 7C.5-1: Extensive use of glazing to stairway area assists to identify entries.

-- 1 The residential flat building entry is to be clearly expressed using appropriate architectural elements. - 2 Buildings are to address the street by providing visible entry points with the following: - i) main building entrances that are level and directly accessible from the street; or. - ii) where site configuration is conducive to having a side entry, the path to the building entrance is readily visible from the street, and the building entrance is signalled with appropriate architectural elements. - 3 Entry foyers are to be no more than 1m above ground level.
-Any ramped access required is to be integrated into the design of the building or landscape.
-Mechanical chairlifts and the like will not be accepted. - 4 Buildings are to have a clearly visible building entry for each vertical circulation core with clear way-finding signs integrated into the external circulation pathway system. - The building entry is to be legible and integrated with horizontal and vertical building facade architectural elements.
-At street level, the entry is to be articulated with awnings, porticos, recesses or projecting bays for clear identification. - 6 All entry areas are to be well lit and designed to avoid any concealment or entrapment areas and avoid dog leg entry foyers.
-All light spill is prohibited.
+5 To ensure mail boxes are appropriately located.6 To soften the impact of hard landscaping within the site.
+5 The building entry is to be and vertical building facate the entry is to be articulate projecting bays for clear is 6 All entry areas are to be we concealment or entrapme light spill is prohibited. e legible and integrated with horizontal de architectural elements.
+At street level, ed with awnings, porticos, recesses or dentification. vell lit and designed to avoid any ent areas and avoid dog leg entry foyers.
+All

+Apartments 1 - 11 ← Apartments 12-23